reflex-dev/reflex-web/blog/2024-12-20-python-comparison.md

 ## Plotly Dash
 ### Data apps & dashboards for Python

 Dash is a Python framework for building interactive analytical web applications.
 It is built on top of Flask, Plotly.js, and React.js, offering a robust environment for creating dashboards and data apps.
 Dash applications are structured into two main components: **layout**, which defines the visual structure using HTML and React components, and **callbacks**, which handle interactivity by responding to user inputs dynamically.

+Dash is optimized for deployment efficiency, as each component of the app is independent, allowing for easy horizontal scaling.
+However, this comes with the trade-off of requiring stateless callbacks, where each component must be independent and self-contained, making development more challenging for those used to local or stateful programming.

 **Pros**